OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-08.md

 otherwise, when you eat and are satisfied, and you build fine houses and live in them,

 ## Deuteronomy 8:13
-and when your herds and flocks grow large, and your silver and gold increase, and all you have is multiplied,
+and when your herds and flocks grow large, and your silver and gold increase, and all your possessions multiply,

 ## Deuteronomy 8:14
 then your heart will become proud and you will forget the Lord your God who brought you out of Egypt, out of the house of slavery.